nats-io/nats-architecture-and-design/adr/ADR-8.md

 	// History retrieves historic values for a key History(ctx context.Context, key string) ([]Entry, error)

-	// WatchBucket watches the entire bucket for changes, all keys and values will be traversed including all historic values WatchBucket(ctx context.Context) (Watch, error)
+	// WatchBucket watches the entire bucket for changes, all keys and values will be traversed including all historic values.
+	// WatchOps can supply modifiers to perform range watches WatchBucket(ctx context.Context, opts ...WatchOpts) (Watch, error)

 	// Watch a key for updates, the same Entry might be delivered more than once Watch(ctx context.Context, key string) (Watch, error)